zookoatshieldedlabs/zebra-crosslink/book/src/design/nutshell.md

 ## Roles and Capabilities

-We rely on several roles in this description along with their intended capabilities.
-The absence of an explicit capability description for a role implies that role should not be able to perform that capability.
+We rely on several roles described in [the Five Component Model](five-component-model.md) in this nutshell section along with their intended capabilities.
+The absence of an explicit capability description for a role implies that role should not be able to perform that capability

 ## Changes to Transactions

+### Changes to the Coinbase Transaction

+The _coinbase transaction_ is an exceptional transaction Zcash inherited from Bitcoin which follows exceptional rules, including the distribution of newly issued tokens.
+This transaction is created by a block's miner.

+The consensus rules are updated to require this transaction to make transfers of a portion of newly issued ZEC dedicated to Crosslink rewards in the current block, $R$, which is distributed to finalizers and stakers proportionally to their _reward slice_, $S_{participant}$.
+This is calculated as follows where we let $W_{participant}$ be the total stake weight for that participant:

+- For finalizers in the _active set_ (defined [below](#the-roster)): $S_{finalizer} = COMMISSION_FEE_RATE * \frac{W_{finalizer}}{W_total}$

+  The constant $COMMISSION_FEE_RATE = 0.1$ is a fixed protocol parameter called the _commission fee rate_.

+- For all stakers: $S_{staker} = (1.0 - COMMISSION_FEE_RATE) \frac{W_{staker}}{W_total}$

+  The constant $1.0 - COMMISSION_FEE_RATE = 0.9$ is called the _staker reward rate_.

+  Note that $W_{staker}$ is the total weight of all staking positions of the given staker _regardless_ of whether or not it is assigned to an finalizer in the _active set_.

+Another nuance: the sum of all commission fees and staker rewards adds up to $S_total$ *or less*, with the difference coming from stake assigned to finalizers outside the active set.

+### New Transaction Format & Staking Actions

 A new transaction format is introduced which contains a new optional field for _staking actions_, which enable operations such as staking `ZEC` to a finalizer, beginning or completing an _unstaking_ action, or _redelegating_ an existing staking position to a different delegator.